 CAofB complies with section 504 of the Rehabilitation Act of 1973 and the Disabilities Act of 1990.
 Applicants who are persons with disabilities may apply for admittance to a program.
 The school will work with the applicant to determine whether reasonable accommodations can be effective and or available and can satisfy all the State requirements to obtain a license in the state of California.
 A learning disability such as dyslexia can also be considered.
-The request for accommodations must be submitted prior to enrolling at CAofB.

-Please notify the school Director so you can fill out the proper paperwork and provide the necessary documentation, you will also provide the type of accommodation needed and the extent of the disability.
-You will need to provide any medical documentation, medical test and prior evaluations.
+Please notify the school Director in writing the type of accommodation needed and the extent of the disability.
+Please include any medical test/evaluations.
+The school will respond to you within 2 weeks.